In January 2022, Meta renamed the Oculus Quest 2 headset to the Meta Quest 2. The hardware itself, reviewed here, remains the same.

 - Controllers have double battery life and thumb rest spaces

 The Oculus Quest 2 is worn on the head, quite a bit like a scuba mask.
 Where a scuba mask’s window would be, you’ve instead got a padded cavity that houses a pair of goggle-like lenses that sit in front of a screen, giving you stereoscopic 3D visuals.
-Paired with motion sensors and accelerometers in the headset, you can move your head and see the motions reflected in the digital screen, as if you were looking out and moving around in the real world.
+Paired with motion sensors and accelerometers in the headset, you can move your head and see the motions reflected in real-time on the digital screen in front of you as if you were looking out and moving around in the real world.

-The internal improvements are significant.
+The internal improvements between the Quest 2 and the original Quest headset are significant.
 Compared to the original Quest, the Quest 2 offers 6GB of RAM compared to 4GB, and there’s a much faster Qualcomm Snapdragon XR2 chipset running the show.
 This allows for greater fidelity in experiences shown on the Quest 2, as well as allowing for boosted resolutions and refresh rates.

 The first Oculus Quest made use of dual 1440 x 1600 resolution OLED displays (one for each eye), but the Quest 2 opts for a single LCD panel, split so as to display an 1832 x 1920 pixel resolution per eye.
 That’s about 50 percent sharper than the original, and while we’d usually prefer the richness of an OLED display, we hardly missed it here.
-LCD also opens up an improved refresh rate of 90Hz to developers, compared to the original Quest’s 72Hz.
+LCD also opens up an improved refresh rate of 90Hz to developers, compared to the original Quest’s 72Hz - with an experimental feature bumping it up to 120Hz.
 Where supported, it will be a notably smoother experience.

 The motion controllers themselves have seen some small improvements too.
 Now available in white, they offer more room to rest your thumb during play, making them easier to hold for longer sessions.
 Each has a baton-like handle, including triggers for your forefingers and grips, as well as facial buttons and movement sticks for your thumbs.
 A strap keeps the controllers from flying free from your hand, while a plastic ring surrounds your thumbs, housing the near-invisible LEDs that allow the headset to track your hands’ and arms’ movements.